Yasmani Grandal Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Orioles pitching staff ranks 20th in the league.

-- The Orioles have a 5.33 team ERA that ranks 27th among all MLB pitching staffs.
+- The Orioles' 5.38 team ERA ranks 26th among all league pitching staffs.

-- Orioles pitchers combine to surrender 19 total home runs at a rate of 1.4 per game (to rank 19th in baseball).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (20 total, 1.3 per game).

-- Gibson (3-0) takes the mound for the Orioles in his fourth start of the season.
-He's put together a 3.44 ERA in 18 1/3 innings pitched, with 12 strikeouts.
+- Rodriguez (0-0) gets the start for the Orioles, his third of the season.

-- In his last appearance -- in relief on Tuesday -- the right-hander threw 2/3 innings against the Oakland Athletics while surrendering hits.
+- In his last time out on Tuesday, the righty tossed 4 1/3 innings against the Oakland Athletics, giving up five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.